RandyGaul/cute_framework/docs/topics/drawing.md

 ## Push and Pop Settings

-Like we saw in the above example, the draw API has some settings that can be pushed and popped.
-The various settings include:
+The draw API has some settings that can be pushed and popped.
+Pushing and popping settings is a great way to customize how to draw without affecting the settings of the rest of your code.
+Here are some of the customizeable settings:

 - color
-- antialias
+- antialias on/off
 - antialias scale
 - layer
 - tint
+- chubbiness

 Whenever a setting is pushed it will be used by subsequent drawing functions.
 For example, if we push a color with [`cf_draw_push_color`](https://randygaul.github.io/cute_framework/#/draw/cf_draw_push_color) it will get used until a new setting is pushed or popped.
 When we pop a setting the previously pushed state is restored.
 This is a great way to use your own settings locally, and then restore anything previous without messing up the settings for the rest of your code.
+You may nest push/pop pairs as many times as needed.

 ## Draw Layer